Istanbul New Airport - brief history, presentation and figures (Video)

 The Istanbul New Airport project was born in 2013, with the establishment of IGA (Istanbul Grand Airport) - the authority responsible for the development and operation of the new airport for a period of 25 years.
-The winning group of companies at auction is Cengiz-Kolin-Limak-Mapa-Kalyon, and the works officially started in May 2015.
+The winning group of companies is Cengiz-Kolin-Limak-Mapa-Kalyon, and the works officially started in May 2015.
 Istanbul New Airport is built on an area of 76,5 million m2, north of Istanbul, 35 km away from the city center.

 Istanbul New Airport will go through 4 development phases.
 The first phase has been completed and will be in use starting October 29 2018.
 In order to solve the first phase of development of the new airport, the Turkish authorities have generated over 1.5 millions of jobs in direct and related activities.

 Turkish Airlines will fly to 5 destinations from Istanbul New Airport